How National Grid’s SAP Implementation Damaged Their Company

 National Grid was therefore forced to repeatedly delay issuing critical financial and regulatory reports (both state and federal) regarding its financial status, drawing penalties from its regulators and jeopardizing its relations with lenders.

 Obviously, with the previous items, there would have been no way to close the books.
-This means that National Grid turned into a full-time firefighting operation as soon as they went live.
+This means National Grid turned into a full-time firefighting operation as soon as they went live.

 Claim #6: National Grid Was Stunned by How BadWipro’s Implementation Was